kzailac/argo-monitoring/website/docs/InformationFeeds/topology.md

 ```

-A visual representation of the above topology example can be represented from the image :
+A visual representation of the above topology example can be represented from the image below:

 ![](/img/infofeeds/topology.png)